snowblossomcoin/snowblossom/status.md

 * UTXO hashed Trie db
 * Making snow fields for PoW
 * PoW in general with proofs and verification
+* blocks forming a chain
+* transactions
+* merkle root of transactions
+* utxo root hash updates and validation

 # Does not work

-* Transactions
-* blocks forming a chain
+* Having a mempool and putting transactions into blocks
 * switching to best chain
 * p2p networking
 * lite client api